 The Microsoft Visual C++ 2015 Redistributable installation will fail if it is already installed on your computer.
 Do not worry if it happens, it is perfectly normal.
 The installation will carry on regardless.

-At the end of the Python installation, you can disable the path length limit as suggested if you want, but VIRUP should not need it.
+At the end of the Python installation, you can disable the path length limit as suggested, if you want to.
+VIRUP should not need it.

 RUNNING VIRUP FOR THE FIRST TIME